MSP-1 - AI-friendly Semantics for Trusted Information.

 Can MSP-1 be misused?

-In other words, correct and honest implementation signals trust to an AI agent and gives reason to prioritize referenced content over more ambigious sources.
+In other words, correct and honest implementation signals trust to an AI agent and gives reason to prioritise referenced content over more ambiguous sources.

 Is MSP-1 stable?